 Recent studies indicate, only 45% of companies in the construction and contracting industry have experienced growth.
-In this post, we'll discuss effective marketing strategies you can use to grow your home building business.
-But before that, let's look at the mistakes you ought to avoid and challenges you should expect going forward.
+In this post, we’ll discuss effective marketing strategies you can use to grow your home-building business.
+But before that, let’s look at the mistakes you ought to avoid and the challenges you should expect going forward.

 While construction company owners understand the importance of marketing, most are not strategic about their marketing.
 And that is the biggest mistake contractors make that hinders success.

 They usually have good marketing ideas but don’t have the right strategies to implement these ideas.
 Others know what they want to accomplish in the long term but do not have a proper framework or plan to get there.

 Besides these mistakes, there are challenges that contractors encounter when establishing and growing their brands.
 The most common construction marketing challenges include;

 - Providing great customer service

 - Keeping up with the increased workload